SUPPORTED BY RELMADA THERAPEUTICS, INC

 Our primary focus is the phase 3 program to support [a new drug] application to the FDA for REL-1017 as an adjunctive treatment for MDD.

 We see the opportunity to pursue the adjunctive indication as important for several reasons.
 First, many patients do have some benefit from their first-line therapies and may not want to discontinue therapy but would appreciate an additional option that could help.
-Second, as clinicians, we appreciate that [the] weaning off of these medications is not trivial, and [doing so] can delay the progress towards benefiting from therapy.
-Lastly, [although] there are dozens of approved antidepressants with [a] broad MDD indication, there have only been 3 [antidepressant] drugs approved by the FDA to date as adjunctive treatments, all of which are atypical antipsychotic [agents].
-[Thus,] there is a real opportunity to provide a novel therapeutic option as an adjunctive treatment that may be superior in effectiveness and safety compared [with] atypical antipsychotic agents.
+Second, as clinicians, we appreciate that the weaning off of these medications is not trivial, and doing so can delay the progress towards benefiting from therapy.
+Lastly, there have only been 3 antidepressant drugs approved by the FDA to date as adjunctive treatments, all of which are atypical antipsychotic agents.
+Thus, there is a real opportunity to provide a novel therapeutic option as an adjunctive treatment.

 If a clinician or a patient is interested in learning more about the program or this investigational agent, what is the best way they can get in contact?